TPedron/design_patterns/README.md

 ### Example
 We implement a simple gate system that requires successful payment to allow someone to enter through the gate.
 The GateContext delegates its methods to its current GateState (Open/Closed).

+## 3.7 Null Object Pattern

+### Description
+Replace passing null around and instead pass polymorphic null-versions of classes.
+This allows us to stop doing null-checks in our code and instead just implemenent behaviors for the null-versions of classes.

+### Example
+We implement a simple Animal class with several subclasses including Cat, Dog and NullAnimal to handle the scenario of a null animal with a NullAnimal class.